 Understanding your energy usage

-Hoping to head overseas this year?
-Here's some simple ways to cut the cost of cover.
+Hoping to head overseas this summer?
+Here are some simple ways to cut the cost of cover

 Heading online and comparing deals should be a simple way to cut costs.
 But resist the temptation to go for the very cheapest option, as you want to be sure your policy is robust enough, and not riddled with exclusions.